MHF0/Penetration-Testing/W02D01 Website Enumeration & Information Gathering.md

 ### How can we use it

-1. Make sure you are opening OWASPBWA and KALI
+1. Make sure you are opening OWASPBWA and Kali Linux

 2. Go to firefox browser